AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 are selected, e.g., by clicking on the list with `RMB` (right mouse button), they run together whenever `:` or `RMB` over map area is pressed.

-Next on the status line is the damage of the currently best melee weapon the leader can use, then his current and maximum Calm (morale, composure, focus, attentiveness), then his current and maximum HP (hit points, health).
+Next on the status line is the damage of the best melee weapon the leader can use at this moment, then his current and maximum Calm (morale, composure, focus, attentiveness), then his current and maximum HP (hit points, health).
 At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.
 Additionally,